tinolinton/cnn/README.md

    class_label, confidence = classify_image(uploaded_image_path, model)
    print(f'The uploaded image is classified as {class_label} with a confidence of {confidence:.2f}')
    ```

+### Problems This Model Can Solve

+1. **Identification of Image Manipulation Artifacts**:

+   - The model can detect and classify various types of manipulation artifacts in images, such as splicing, copy-move, and other forms of tampering.
+This is crucial for digital forensics to determine the authenticity of images.

+2. **Automated Image Classification**:

+   - The model can automatically classify images into different categories based on their manipulation artifact characteristics.
+This can be used in various applications, including content moderation, digital forensics, and media verification.

+3. **Performance Evaluation of Image Classification Techniques**:

+   - The model provides metrics such as accuracy, precision, recall, and F1-score to evaluate the effectiveness of different image classification techniques.
+This helps in understanding the strengths and weaknesses of various approaches.

+4. **Dimensionality Reduction and Data Visualization**:

+   - By using techniques like PCA and t-SNE, the model can reduce the dimensionality of image data and visualize it.
+This is useful for exploratory data analysis and understanding the distribution of different classes in the dataset.

+5. **Preprocessing and Feature Extraction**:

+   - The model includes preprocessing steps such as resizing, normalization, and augmentation of images, as well as feature extraction techniques like histogram equalization and HOG feature extraction.
+These steps enhance the quality of the input data and improve the performance of the classification model.

+6. **Model Training and Validation**:

+   - The model can be trained on a dataset of images and validated on new images to ensure its accuracy and reliability.
+This is essential for deploying the model in real-world applications where it needs to handle unseen data.

+7. **Saving and Loading Trained Models**:
+   - The model provides functionality to save the trained model and load it for future use.
+This allows for efficient deployment and reuse of the model without the need to retrain it from scratch.

 ### Contributing